chinzistor/StreamerQnA/README/config.md

 > [!WARNING]
 > Do not share your oAuth token!

-`window.channel` Enter the name of the channel you want to monitor the set commands at.
-Supports only one channel at this time.

-> [!NOTE]
-> The # character is not needed.

 The rest of the settings are for setting up filters.
 These filters will make sure to avoid questions being submitted multiple times.
 - `window.allowRQ` if set to true, will disable checking if a question was already submitted (disables filtering).